COVID-19 pandemic in Iceland: Prevention measures

 Throughout the pandemic, The Directorate of Health and The Department of Civil Protection and Emergency Management have maintained an official website with the latest information in Icelandic and English.
 The response to the pandemic by Icelandic health authorities has focused on early detection and contact tracing and social distancing measures such as a ban on assemblies of more than 20 persons.
 As a member of the Schengen Area, Iceland is restricting unnecessary travel by persons who are not citizens of the EU, the United Kingdom or the European Free Trade Association countries into the area but has not made other formal restrictions against international or domestic travel.

 On 24 January 2020, the Directorate of Health announced preventive measures to curb the spread of SARS-CoV-2.
-Passengers arriving at the Keflavík International Airport with signs of respiratory infection and asymptomatic individuals who had been either in Wuhan for the past 14 days were medically assessed at the airport.
+Passengers arriving at the Keflavík International Airport with signs of respiratory infection and asymptomatic individuals who had been either in Wuhan for the past 14 days or in contact with individuals with suspected or confirmed infection were medically assessed at the airport.

 From 2 March 2020, healthcare workers in Iceland were being encouraged to avoid travel and to remain in the country.

 As of 16 March 2020, no official social distancing measures or limitations or bans on public gatherings are in effect.
 However, organisers cancelled or postponed a number of upcoming events, including the annual conference of the School of Humanities of the University of Iceland, Hugvísindaþing, which was set to have taken place on 13 and 14 March 2020.

 At a press conference on 13 March 2020, it was announced that public gatherings of more than 100 would be banned and universities and secondaries schools closed for four weeks.
 Later that day, announcements were made that stated or emphasised that: